 The Company has introduced policies, codes and operating principles on a wide range of matters designed to define the business directives and rules of the Company and to articulate the minimum requirements for the practices within the Company.
-The following policy and codes apply personally to Directors:
+The following Policies and Codes apply personally to Directors:

-- Share Trading Policy - Core Values, Code of Ethics and Code of Conduct (Codes).
+Share Trading Policy

+• Core Values, Code of Ethics and Code of Conduct (Codes).